219124701/script.js/README.md

       Java is an untyped language it means that javascript variable can hold a value of any data type , you dont have to tell have to javascript during a variable declaration what type of value the variable will hold.

+  # WEEK2
+    WEB DESIGN

+    CALLIG ONE FUNCTION FROM ANOTHER FUNCTION
+Function Definition: You define multiple functions, each with a specific task to perform.

+Function Calls: Within one function, you can call another function to execute its task.
+This can be done using the function name followed by parentheses, optionally passing any required arguments.

+Chaining Functions: By nesting function calls within each other, you can create a sequence of actions.
+The output of one function can serve as input for another function, allowing you to build more complex processes

+    // Define three functions, each returning a string function function1() {
+    return "Hello";
+}

+function function2() {
+    return "world!";
+}

+function function3() {
+    return " How are you?";
+}

+// Define a main function that calls the three functions and concatenates their results function mainFunction() {
+    var result1 = function1();
+    var result2 = function2();
+    var result3 = function3();
+    var finalResult = result1 + " " + result2 + result3;
+    return finalResult;
+}

+// Call the main function and print the result console.log(mainFunction()); // Output: Hello world!
+How are you?

+  CREATING OBJECTS WITH USER-DEFINED FUNCTIONS: